awsdocs/amazon-ecs-developer-guide/doc_source/create-service-connect.md

 + The steps in [Set up to use Amazon ECS](get-set-up-for-amazon-ecs.md) have been completed\.
 + Your AWS user has the required permissions specified in the [Amazon ECS first\-run wizard permissions](security_iam_id-based-policy-examples.md#first-run-permissions) IAM policy example\.
 + You have a VPC, subnet, route table, and security group created to use\.
 For more information, see [Create a virtual private cloud](get-set-up-for-amazon-ecs.md#create-a-vpc)\.
++ You have a task execution role with the name `ecsTaskExecutionRole` and the `AmazonECSTaskExecutionRolePolicy` managed policy is attached to the role\.
+This role allows Fargate to write the NGINX application logs and Service Connect proxy logs to Amazon CloudWatch Logs\.
+For more information, see [Creating the task execution IAM role](task_execution_IAM_role.md#create-task-execution-role)\.

 ## Step 1: Create the Amazon ECS cluster<a name="create-service-connect-cluster"></a>